Tickets for our magical retelling of Snow White are selling FAST!

 Woodhorn The Bigger Picture 08

-Artist Deepa Mann-Kler and our Artistic Director and Chief Executive, Katy Taylor explain more about the project from the stunning location of Bamburgh Castle at the official launch of the project in September 2022.
+Artist Deepa Mann-Kler and our Artistic Director and Chief Executive, Katy Taylor explain more about the project from the stunning location of Bamburgh Castle at the official launch of the project back in September 2022.

 Almost 280,000 people engaged with the project.